tutrobo/igh-ethercat/FEATURES.md

 - Supports any realtime environment through independent architecture.
   - RTAI, Xenomai, RT-Preempt, etc.
-  - RTDM Interface for userspace realtime enviroments
+  - RTDM Interface for userspace realtime environments
   - Operation possible without any realtime extension at all.

 - Common API for Realtime-Applications in kernel- and userspace.